Initiating Major Construction Projects

-- Bond funding: Construction Accounting gives advanced budget, and PDC/Construction Accounting requests Treasury Management to draw down cash based on a draw schedule.
+- Bond funding: Construction Accounting gives advanced budget, and PDC/Construction Accounting requests Banking & Merchant Services to draw down cash based on a draw schedule.

-- UF Internal Loan: Construction Accounting gives an advanced budget, and requests that Treasury Management draw down cash monthly based on expenses.
+- UF Internal Loan: Construction Accounting gives an advanced budget, and requests that Banking & Merchant Services draw down cash monthly based on expenses.